JuniorDesign/gt-scribe/README.md

 ## Release notes:

-- New software features for this release
+**New software features for this release**

+- Version 1.0
+- Application MVP<br />
+Features include:<br />
+- Student registration
+- Account login/logout
+- Course enrollment
+- First come first serve, automatic notetaker-note-requester matching
+- Note upload/download by course
+- Student-provided feedback
+- Administrator account approval
+- Views of all students in the system
+- Views of all notetaker-note-requester matches in the system
+- View of all feedback provided
+- Complete underlying architecture and API for future developers

-- Bug fixes made since the last release
+**Bug fixes made since the last release**

+- First launch of the application!
+- See "Known bugs and defects" for existing deficiencies

 **Known bugs and defects**

 - Routes within the application are not secure to specific users.
 If a student is logged in, he can navigate to any student views within the app, regardless of his enrolled courses.
 - Students who have not been approved by administrators can still be matched and receive notes from/take notes for other students.
 - App is not confirmed WCAG 2.0 compliant.
-- App is not fully responsive.
+- App is not fully responsive for mobile devices and tablets.
 - App is not on the cloud and can only be run locally.
 - **In order to allow student access, the application must be migrated to the cloud.**